upenn-cis198/homework3/README.md

 ## Future Thoughts
 For the sake of simplicity, this is all.
-However, you should see how it is possible to extend the terminal functionality, in all sorts of ways: From output/input redirection using pipes, to auto-completion of commands, color highlighting, a command history, etc.
+However, you should see how it is possible to extend the terminal functionality, in all sorts of ways: multiple command redirection using '|' pipes, to auto-completion of commands, color highlighting, a command history, etc.